-The 650 series models share a common enclosure.
-The following figure shows the front view, which is the same for both 650 series models.
+The SafeEnterprise Encryptor is a member of the Model 600 series.
+All 600 series models share a common enclosure.
+The following figure shows the front view, which is the same for all the 600 series models except for the labeling.
 The front panel provides a network management port, a console port, a USB port, an LCD display and LEDs for status, and a keypad for control input.

 Figure 4.
-Model 650 Encryptor Front View.
+Model 600 Encryptor Front View

-The Model 650 encryptor has two network interfaces located in the back of the module: the Local Port interface connects to a physically secure private network and the Network Port interface connects to an unsecure public network.
-The rear view is identical for the models except for the labeling on the line interface card.
-The labeling identifies interface card as SONET or Ethernet.
+The Model 600 encryptor has two network interfaces located in the back of the module: the Local Port interface connects to a physically secure private network and the Network Port interface connects to an unsecure public network.
+The rear view is identical for the various models except for the labeling on the line interface card.
+The labeling identifies the interface card as SONET or Ethernet.

-The rear panel contains network activity LEDs as well as status LEDs on the power supply units.
-The height accommodates the dual -48V DC power supplies.
-A tamper evident seal indicates movement of the module cover with respect to the module enclosure.
+The rear panel also contains network activity LEDs, the power connector (US 120v connector shown), the power switch, and a tamper evident seal that indicates movement of the module cover with respect to the module enclosure.

 Figure 5.
-Model 650 Encryptor Rear View
+Model 600 Encryptor Rear View.